 Welcome To

-Addinex Technologies, Inc
+Addinex Technologies, Inc.

-Platform for Preventing Prescription Drug Misuse and Addiction
+Platform for Preventing Prescription Drug Misuse

 Key Drivers

+Up to 92% of patients have unused pills after surgery according to a study by Johns Hopkins University.
 The American Journal of Law and Medicine states that there is a "paucity of trustworthy, current data" in prescribing opioids.

 Lack of Disposal